 in elevations that are immune to warm winters.
 However, the main storm track in

-El Nino winters typically happens to the south of this region and thus the
+El Nino winters typically happens to the south and well to the north of this

 5 – The Central Rockies: As with the northern Rockies, I see the

 northern ˝ of this region to see less than average snowfall occur, but

 departures will not likely be as large as to the north.
 Plus, the southern 1/3rd